Best of ·

 • Platforms: PC + PlayStation + Xbox

-The Razer BlackShark V2 Pro Wireless is the most popular esports headset in the UK in May 2026 for a reason.
-50 mm TriForce Titanium drivers reproduce a flat frequency response tuned for spatial audio in shooters — you hear footsteps and reload audio cues at competition-grade clarity.
-The 70-hour battery is the longest in this shortlist and pairs with USB-C fast charging.
+The BlackShark line is the most popular esports headset in the UK for a reason, and the V3 Pro is the version to buy in August 2026.
+50 mm bio-cellulose drivers reproduce a flat frequency response tuned for spatial audio in shooters, so you hear footsteps and reload cues at competition-grade clarity.
+Razer also added what the V2 Pro never had: active noise cancellation and 7.1.4 spatial audio.

-Razer BlackShark V2 Pro Wireless - pros and cons
+Razer BlackShark V3 Pro - pros and cons

-50 mm TriForce Titanium drivers tuned for shooter audio
+50 mm bio-cellulose drivers tuned for shooter audio

 Premium price tag